Iggy Azalea Says She Knew Demi Lovato Had Relapsed Before ‘Sober’ Was Released

 Iggy says she’ll be opening for Lovato at the California Mid-State Fair on July 22.

 The song “Sober” was released by Demi in June, and the lyrics are brutally honest and speak about her relapse.
-She apologizes to her parents, alludes to her friends, and even to her fans, saying “And I’m sorry for the fans I lost who watched me fall again / I wanna be a role model, but I’m only human”.
+She apologizes to her parents, alludes to her friends, and even to her fans, saying, “And I’m sorry for the fans I lost who watched me fall again / I wanna be a role model, but I’m only human”.

 The song goes on to say that she’s sorry that she’s not sober, but that she will get help.

-Demi also reportedly fired her long-time manager, Phil McIntyre around the time she relapsed, according to PopCrush.
+Demi also reportedly fired her long-time manager, Phil McIntyre, around the time she relapsed, according to PopCrush.

 Iggy Azalea Admits She Knew About Demi Lovato's Relapse: 'I Worried a Lot' (Exclusive) https://t.co/96IvMqzHOk